Registration Now Open! November 2, 3, and 4, 2015 – Simmons College, Boston, MA – REGISTER HERE!

 $895 for three-day training.
 Tuition fee includes one copy of the Girl Meets World curriculum.

-- Lunch and refreshments on Monday and Tuesday
+- Lunch and refreshments on day one and two

 - Continental breakfast all three days

 - One copy of the curriculum